OpenNebula/docs/source/management_and_operations/monitor_alert/grafana.rst

   - `Download and Installation <https://grafana.com/grafana/download>`_.
   - `Add a new Prometheus Data sources <https://grafana.com/blog/2022/01/26/video-how-to-set-up-a-prometheus-data-source-in-grafana/>`_.

-.. note:: Prometheus is listening in the standard port (9090) as described in the installation guide
+.. note:: Prometheus is listening in the standard port (9090) as described in the installation guide.

 Grafana Dashboards
 ================================================================================

 We provide three dashboard templates that can be customized to your needs:
-  - Dashboard to visualize Virtual Machine information `/etc/one/grafana/dashboards/vms.json`.
+  - Dashboard to visualize Virtual Machine information `/usr/share/one/grafana/dashboards/vms.json`.
-  - Dashboard to visualize Host information `/etc/one/grafana/dashboards/hosts.json`.
+  - Dashboard to visualize Host information `/usr/share/one/grafana/dashboards/hosts.json`.
-  - Dashboard to visualize the overall status of the OpenNebula cloud `/etc/one/grafana/dashboards/opennebula.json`.
+  - Dashboard to visualize the overall status of the OpenNebula cloud `/usr/share/one/grafana/dashboards/opennebula.json`.

 You can easily import these dashboards by copying the contents of these files in the Dashboards > + Import form.